MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 ### When to use

-This service is used for creating a cluster and is only useful when working with multiple nodes.
-It also works with a single node, but adds a lot of overhead.
+This service is used for creating a cluster and is only useful when working with multiple workers.
+It also works with a single worker, but adds a lot of overhead.

 ## Proxy

 The proxy acts as an intermediary between clients and a Jitar cluster.
-It's a single point of access for both the [repository](#repository) and [gateway](#gateway) / [node](#node) services.
+It's a single point of access for both the [repository](#repository) and [gateway](#gateway) / [worker](#worker) services.

 ### Request forwarding

 The single purpose of the proxy is to forward requests to the right service.
-RPC requests are forwarded to the [gateway](#gateway) or [node](#node) service (depending on the configuration).
+RPC requests are forwarded to the [gateway](#gateway) or [worker](#worker) service (depending on the configuration).
 Other requests are forwarded to the repository.

 ### Configuration properties

 The following configuration properties are available:

-* gateway - url of the gateway (optional if node property set).
+* gateway - url of the gateway (optional if worker property set).
-* node - url of the node (optional if gateway property set).
+* worker - url of the worker (optional if gateway property set).
 * repository - url of the repository (required).
 * middlewares - list of [middleware modules](../develop/middleware.md) to load (optional).